 Daycare Burn Injury & Childcare Negligence Lawsuit

-Cincinnati, Ohio Personal Injury Attorney filing daycare burn injury lawsuit on behalf of plaintiff following soup scalding incident
+Personal Injury Attorney filing daycare burn injury lawsuit on behalf of plaintiff following soup scalding incident

-The Lyon Firm has filed suit against Kindercare and TriHealth Early Learning Center in Cincinnati, Ohio following a burn accident that caused permanent injury to a child.
+The Lyon Firm has filed suit against Kindercare and TriHealth Early Learning Center in Cincinnati, Ohio, following a burn accident that caused permanent injury to a child.
 The daycare burn accident allegedly occurred in the spring of 2018, and has resulted in the plaintiff requiring extensive medical care and treatment.

 According to the claim, as a direct result of the severe burns, the plaintiff suffered physical and mental pain and suffering, and suffered catastrophic, permanent and substantial physical deformity due to the scarring on her head, arms and back.
 The young girl is continuing to be evaluated and is expected to undergo future medical care including plastic surgery for the treatment of extensive scarring.